Clauses of contrast

 Although, even though

-We can use although/even though at the beginning or in the middle of a sentence followed by a clause (subject + verb).
-We NEVER use a comma after although or event though.
+We can use although/even though at the beginning or middle of a sentence followed by a clause (subject + verb).
+We NEVER use a comma after although or even though.

 - Although/Even though we had a bad game, we won.